ESAC 2017 JWST Workshop

-- The workshop will last 2.5 days (from Wednesday morning to Friday early afternoon).
-The first half day will be devoted to general presentations that will provide updates on status of the project, science policies and timeline.
-The rest of the workshop will be dedicated to demonstrations and hands-on sessions of the various tools needed for proposal preparation.
+- The workshop lasted 2.5 days (from Wednesday morning to Friday early afternoon).
+The first half day was devoted to general presentations that provided updates on status of the project, science policies and timeline.
+The rest of the workshop was dedicated to demonstrations and hands-on sessions of the various tools needed for proposal preparation.

-- For each tool there will be an introductory session, followed by hands-on exercises in which participants will gain familiarity with them.
-Once the participants are acquainted with the various tools, specific science cases will be used to exercise the complete proposal process: from estimating the target visibility and the exposure times to implementing the technical aspects of the proposal in APT.
+- For each tool an introductory session was followed by hands-on exercises in which participants gained familiarity with them.
+Once the participants were acquainted with the various tools, specific science cases were used to exercise the complete proposal process: from estimating the target visibility and the exposure times to implementing the technical aspects of the proposal in APT.

-- For the hands-on sessions the participants will be divided into small working groups.
-Each working group will have the assistance of at least one expert/facilitator that will help the group complete the session.
+- For the hands-on sessions the participants were divided into small working groups.
+Each working group had the assistance of at least one expert/facilitator that helped the group complete the session.

-- All material used during the exercises will be made available online at the end of the workshop.
+- All material used during the exercises is now available online.

 For information please contact email@example.com